Nursing Recruiter: 7 Interview Questions to Expect

 How you can answer: There’s no wrong answer here.
 It’s okay if you want to remain an RN!
 However, if there’s a specialty you want to move into or a certification you want to achieve, let the interviewer know.

-Conexus Medstaff works closely with top international nurses and US graduates, especially in the areas of advice on handling tough nursing job interviews.
+Conexus MedStaff works closely with top international nurses and internationa students who study nursing in the U.S., especially in the areas of advice on handling tough nursing job interviews.
 Make sure you download our free ebook, The Complete Guide to Nursing Job Interviews, where you can learn about everything from the interview questions you’ll confront to the best things you can do to prepare for an interview.
-It’s the best job interview guide for international nurses and overseas-based F1 and OPT graduates seeking their first nursing job in the US.
+It’s the best job interview guide for international nurses and overseas-based F1 and OPT graduates seeking their first nursing job in the U.S.